stefan-kolb/paas-profiles/README.md

 # [Paas Profiles](http://paasify.it)

-*Making PaaS offerings comparable - Ecosystem profiles for PaaS vendors.*
+*Making Platform as a Service offerings comparable - Ecosystem profiles for PaaS vendors.*

 <br/>
 Currently 83 PaaS vendor profiles.
 Profiles are encoded as [JSON files](/profiles/).